AdobeDocs/experience-platform.en/help/data-governance/enforcement/overview.md

 ## Automatic enforcement

-Automatic policy enforcement in Real-time CDP leverages data lineage, data classification, and policy management capabilities to evaluate and surface policy violations.
+Experience Platform leverages data lineage, data classification, and policy management capabilities to automatically evaluate and surface policy violations.
 See the overview on [automatic policy enforcement](./auto-enforcement.md) for more information.